deployKF/deployKF/README.md

 deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) (GitHub: [@thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts). deployKF is a community-led project that welcomes contributions from anyone who wants to help.

-## Do you offer commercial support?

-The creator of deployKF (Mathew Wicks), operates a US-based ML & Data company named [Aranui Solutions](https://www.aranui.solutions) which provides commercial support and advisory services.
-Connect on [LinkedIn](https://www.linkedin.com/in/mathewwicks/) or email [`sales@aranui.solutions`](mailto:sales@aranui.solutions?subject=%5BdeployKF%5D%20MY_SUBJECT) to learn more!

 ## Who uses deployKF?